NomicFoundation/hardhat/docs/hardhat-network/README.md

 Then, just connect your wallet or application to `http://localhost:8545`.

-If you want to connect Hardhat to this node, you only need to run using `--network localhost`.
+If you want to connect Hardhat to this node, you just need to run using `--network localhost`.

 ## Why would I want to use it?